Terminus TTF is a TrueType version of the great Terminus Font, a fixed-width bitmap font optimized for long work with computers.

 one, lowercase L, uppercase i, pipe, uppercase o, zero):

-This is not a problem if you use the font in Java applications, because they will automatically use the bitmaps (which look sharp and crisp), provided that you use a font size that has corresponding bitmaps.
+This is not a problem if you use the font in e. g.
+Java applications, because they will automatically use the bitmaps (which look sharp and crisp), provided that you use a font size that has corresponding bitmaps.

 The font sizes you should use are: